inkle/ink-unity-integration/Packages/Ink/README.md

 ### Via the Asset Store

-onvinience a .UnityPackage is hosted at the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/ink-unity-integration-60055).
+For convenience a .UnityPackage is hosted at the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/ink-unity-integration-60055).
 **This version is updated rarely, and so is not recommended.**
 This will import the source into your Assets folder.
 This is a good option if you intend to edit the source for your own needs.